 If you looking for more than a sweet treat to celebrate Mardi Gras, then head out for New Orleans-inspired cooking.
 In Columbus, Lafayette, Louisiana Chef Henry Butcher serves up authentic Creole food at Creole Kitchen.
 You can also check out Way Down Yonder for those traditional New-Orleans dishes.
 Or partake in La Chatelaine's Mardi Gras Dinner that features a Hurricane drink, crawfish bisque, jambalaya and their King Cake.

 For those up North, head to The Bourbon Street Barrel Room in Cleveland for authentic New Orleans cuisine.
-The restaurant opens at 11AM today, as walk-in and dine-in only.
+The restaurant opens at 11AM on March 1 (no reservations).
 If you want to give this Mardi Gras a little at-home DIY flavor, then stop by a seafood vendor in West Side Market and pick up some shrimp to make your own jambalaya or gumbo.

 Photo credit: ele Cake Company, Facebook